samirpdx/data-512-final-project/README.md

 [Endpoint](http://api.data.gov/ed/collegescorecard/v1/schools)

-This data is made available via CC0 1.0 license.

 #### License

 Data is released for use in the U.S. public domain by the United States government.
 Copyright and related rights